-- Evaluated the competence, capabilities and objectivity of the external valuer engaged by management; - Assessed the appropriateness of the methodologies and the reasonableness of the key assumptions used by the valuer in the valuation; and - Assessed the adequacy of the disclosures on the impairment and write down of vessels, if any in the financial statements.
+- Evaluated the competence, capabilities and objectivity of the external valuer engaged by management; - Assessed the appropriateness of the methodologies and the reasonableness of the key inputs and assumptions used by the valuer in the valuation.
+In the review, we also considered specifically the management's assessment of current and potential impact of COVID-19; and - Assessed the adequacy of the disclosures on the impairment and write down of vessels, if any in the financial statements.